The Changeling (film): Additional music

+Legacy

+The Changeling ranked no. 54 on Bravo's 100 Scariest Movie Moments series.
+Director Martin Scorsese placed The Changeling on his list of the 11 scariest horror films of all time.
+In a list compiled for Esquire in 2024, it was ranked the 29th-greatest horror film of the 1980s.

 Related works

 In 1987, Italian director Lamberto Bava directed Until Death, an unofficial made-for-television film that was marketed as a sequel for its home video releases; however, there is no connection between the films.